Mañón: Geography, history and general information

-Mañón belongs to the Ferrolterra region of Ortegal and it is made up by five parishes, with 2,032 inhabitants, who are disseminated over its 82.1 km².
+Mañón belongs to the Ferrolterra region of Ortegal and it is made up by five parishes, with 2,032 inhabitants, who are disseminated over its 82.1 km^{2}.

 This council forms a narrow and long band of land that joins mountain, river and sea.
 The fertile freshwater of the river Sor ploughs its rugged lands from south to north.